WE ARE SUPPORTING VULNERABLE PEOPLE ACROSS THE UK AND PAKISTAN

 “Whoever relieves a believer’s distress of the distressful aspects of this world, Allah will rescue him from a difficulty of the difficulties of the Hereafter” [Muslim].

 In order to provide continued support we are working with our partners in Pakistan to help us prepare for even more difficult times during the lockdown.

 We have managed to support thousands of families in the last few days by offering moral support and advice on Coronavirus, contacting vulnerable people and providing care and food packs.

 Hundreds of volunteers will be working on the ground to prepare and distribute food packs and other essential items to families in need.

 With only £30 a pack, you can help us provide one family with an essential supplies box, containing a variety of items such as:

 - Mother Care: nappies, milk, food, medicine and more.

 - Essential food products: rice, lentils, flour, oil, salt, pasta, sugar, tinned items, biscuits, soup, cereal, milk and more.

 Why are we doing this?

-Coronavirus continues to spread across the UK and experts have predicted millions could be affected in the future, with many possible death cases.
+Coronavirus continues to spread across the world and experts have predicted millions could be affected in the future, with many possible death cases.
 This is already having an impact on everyone’s daily life.
 Can we even imagine how hard it is for vulnerable, exposed communities to deal with such circumstances?